 Importers most commonly cite China’s rising labor costs as a chief reason they’re considering moving production away from China.

 China’s wages have increased over 60 percent since 2011, eroding profit margins on some labor-intensive products.
 And with new tariffs levied in 2018, some American companies, in particular, have now found China to be cost-prohibitive.

 Let’s examine the costs of manufacturing in Vietnam vs. China:

-Labor costs in Vietnam vs. China
+Labor costs and human capital in Vietnam vs. China

 And Vietnam’s minimum wage growth is showing signs of stability.
 Minimum wages increased by an average of 5.3 percent in 2019, a lower increase than in 2018 (6.5 percent) and 2017 (7.3 percent).